 Given the current global economic crisis that has been sparked from a health pandemic, the notion or idea that change is the only constant has never been more apt.
 In fact, the changes that are occurring are so rapid it’s like walking on shifting sands.
 It is our response to how we deal with such change that will make all the difference and determine our failure or survival.
 Ultimately, success is about how much we change and adapt whilst failure is about how much we resist and don’t change.
-This analogy is distilled succinctly in the proverb that “some build a wall whilst others build a windmill”.
+This analogy is distilled succinctly in the proverb that states “When the winds of change are blowing, some build a wall whilst others build a windmill”.

 Despite the seismic changes that are happening right now, on a daily basis it is not all doom and gloom.
 The time is ripe for innovation, transformation, reinvention and using the changes that are occurring as a fuelling mechanism.
 Opportunity always exists in challenging times if we are willing to look for it and explore alternatives.
 Organisations that fail to adequately respond to change risk becoming redundant.
 There are many examples of this, with some of the most well known including Blackberry, Blockbuster and Kodak.

 Disintermediation, democratisation and disruption represent three of the biggest transformative changes.
 Many organisations are currently ill-equipped to deal with these.
 This has been clearly demonstrated in light of the recent COVID-19 pandemic, which has led to millions of job losses and large numbers of business closures.
 The reality is that many of the top businesses may not survive.
 However, their chances of success would be greatly heightened if they started to look at how they could change what they are doing and respond differently.